JMSDOnline/vstacklet/README.md

 Deploys a proper directory strucutre, optimizes Nginx and Varnish, creates a PHP page for testing and more!

+#### HEADS UP!
+Choose the option to install using ubuntu 15.x when the vstacklet.sh script asks.
+At the present moment it has the option for phpmyadmin and it a bit more refined.
+This will be changed after the Holidays and both versions will be inline.
+15.x WILL work on ubuntu 14.04 (at least it should)

 Script Features
 --------
   * Quiet installer - no more long scrolling text vomit, just see what's important; when it's presented.
   * Script writes output to /root/vstacklet.log for additional observations.
   * Color Coding for emphasis on install processes.
   * Defaults are set to (Y) - just hit enter if you accept.
-  * Varnish Cache on port 80 with Nginx SSL terminiation.
+  * Varnish Cache on port 80 with Nginx port 8080 SSL terminiation on 443.
   * No Apache - Full throttle!
   * Fast and Lightweight install.
   * Full Kit functionality - backup scripts included.